2010–11 Dallas Mavericks season: Summary

 In the 2010 NBA Draft the Mavericks selected Nigerian center Solomon Alabi with the 20th pick in the second round(50th overall) who was traded directly to the Toronto Raptors for a future second-round pick and cash considerations.

 The Mavericks sent $3 million to the Memphis Grizzlies to acquire the rights for shooting guard Dominique Jones.

 Mavericks free agent Dirk Nowitzki agreed to a 4-year deal worth $80 million to stay with the Mavericks.

 Brendan Haywood also decided to stay with the Mavericks as he signed a new 6-year deal worth $55 million.
 His sixth and last year in this contract is however not fully guaranteed.

 Center Ian Mahinmi signed a 2-year deal worth the veteran minimum starting at $850,000.

 On July 13, the Mavericks officially signed rookie Dominique Jones.

-The Mavericks and the Charlotte Bobcats agreed on a trade that sent Erick Dampier, Matt Carroll and Eduardo Nájera to the Bobcats, while the Bobcats sent Tyson Chandler and Alexis Ajinca to the Mavericks.
+The Mavericks and the Charlotte Bobcats agreed on a trade that sent Erick Dampier, Matt Carroll and Eduardo Nájera to the Bobcats, while the Bobcats sent Tyson Chandler and Alexis Ajinça to the Mavericks.

 On August 12 Tim Thomas signed a 1-year deal to the veteran minimum ($1.35 million).
 He was rostered the previous season, but left the team to take care of his ill wife.
 Later, Thomas announced that the illness his wife was suffering from would prevent him from playing for the Mavericks.